-Victoria Ortega has nearly 10 years of experience advising, counseling, and defending business clients in high-stakes disputes in and out of the courtroom across the nation.
+Victoria Ortega has nearly 10 years of experience advising, counseling, and defending business clients in high-stakes disputes in and out of the courtroom across the country.
 Her complex corporate litigation practice focuses on issues presented for clients with consumer-facing businesses, such as retail, media, hospitality, and the restaurant business, pharmaceutical sales, medical equipment, and specifically involves those of employment, trade secrets, non-competition agreements, breaches of M&A-related reps and warranties, consumer fraud, advertising, labeling, pricing, and other related issues.

 Victoria has a reputable track record for successfully defeating threatened and actual claims at every stage of litigation.
 She has succeeded in bringing early dispositive issues before the courts and saving costs associated with discovery, and is skilled in early and efficient dispute resolution, including mediation.